x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-23-in-exchange-online.md

 To fix this issue, do the following steps:

-- Verify the SPF DNS record for your domain using a publicly available SPF or DNS record checker on the web.
+- Verify the SPF DNS record for your domain.
+To do this, we recommend that you use a publicly available SPF or DNS record checker on the web.

 - Provision all of the domains you own.
 We limit the number of emails with unprovisioned domains that a tenant can send.